 Personal injury lawsuits after an accident

 Regardless of the findings of this study, if it is found that a negligent driver was intoxicated (on alcohol, marijuana or any other controlled substance), a personal injury lawsuit can help the accident victim get civil justice.
-For Portland, Oregon, residents, calling an attorney is the first step though in hold them accountable.
+For Lake Oswego, Oregon, residents, calling an attorney is the first step though in hold them accountable.